NINNiT/xenbak/README.md

 use_existing_snapshot = true     # Use an existing snapshots instead of creating a new one, if available (default: false) use_existing_snapshot_age = 3600 # Define the maximum age of an existing snapshot in seconds (default: 3600)
 ```

+## Shoutout

+This project was supported by (Trafficon – Traffic Consultants GmbH)[https://www.trafficon.eu/].